WowzaMediaSystems/gocoder-sdk-samples-ios/README.md

 # Wowza GoCoder SDK for iOS Sample Apps
 This repository contains sample applications that demonstrate the capabilities of the [Wowza GoCoder™ SDK for iOS](https://www.wowza.com/products/gocoder/sdk) and is provided for developer educational purposes.
-To build your own application, you must use the GoCoder SDK (now free!).
+To build your own application, you must use the GoCoder SDK.

 ## Prerequisites
 - GoCoder SDK for iOS v1.8.0.135